askmike/gekko/docs/Configuring_gekko.md

 Open up the config.js file inside the Gekko directory with a text editor and search for these lines:

     // Monitor the live market
-    config.normal = {
+    config.watch = {
       enabled: true,
       exchange: 'btce', // 'MtGox', 'BTCe', 'Bitstamp' or 'cexio'
       currency: 'USD',
-      asset: 'BTC',
+      asset: 'BTC'
-      tradingEnabled: false,
-      key: 'your-key',
-      secret: 'your-secret',
-      username: 0, // your username, only fill in when using bitstamp or cexio }
+    }

-- enabled tells gekko it should monitor a market~~, disable for backtesting.~~
+- enabled tells gekko it should monitor a market, ~~disable for backtesting.~~
 - exchange tells Gekko what exchange this market is on, check in supported markets what exchanges are supported.
 - currency tells Gekko what currency the market you want has*.
 - asset tells Gekko what currency the market you want has*.

-**The rest of the config eg. real trading is disabled as this branch is not stable, this means you DON'T need to fill in your API keys / username.**

 *Even though Bitcoin is a currency Gekko treats is like an asset when you are trading USD/BTC.